How To Know If Matrix Is Diagonalizable

 4. Geometric Multiplicity: The eigenspace is one-dimensional, so the geometric multiplicity of λ = 2 is 1.

 5. Diagonalizability: The algebraic multiplicity (2) is not equal to the geometric multiplicity (1).
-Therefore, the matrix A is not diagonalizable.
+Which means, the matrix A is not diagonalizable.

 Special Cases and Important Considerations